 We suggest you read through the instructions and give yourself time to source the information needed to work for Transgrid.
 Your administrators will complete this process for your business and each worker.

-If your business is already registered, you may login to the system via Pegasus Gateway, and follow the instructions under Stage 2: Register Your Workers to ensure each employee is site-ready for this project.
+If your business is already registered, you may use the Login button at the top of the page, and follow the instructions under Stage 2: Register Your Workers to ensure each employee is site-ready for this project.

 Video and document user guides can be found from the Help and Resources page.